arkin0x/cyberspace/readme.md

 ### Overwriting

 If someone else publishes a Construct that overlaps with yours, only the Construct with the most proof-of-work will be visible.
-Therefore, it is in your best interest to continually hash higher proof-of-work versions of your Constructs and be ready to publish them should your real estate ever be overwritten.
+Therefore, it is in your best interest to continually hash higher proof-of-work versions of your Constructs and be ready to publish them should your space ever be overwritten.

 In this way, nobody can lay claim to a space forever, all space is scarce, and all space is tied to real-world costs.